gnprice/tsflower/README.md

 ## TODO

-- Convert a bunch more kinds of nodes.
-There's a fair amount of this, but it's mostly straightforward.
-The main value of it at an early stage is in order to get through a wider swath of real-world TS type definitions, in order to have a sample for encountering the other challenges.
+- Convert more kinds of nodes.
+Almost everything found in our integration suite (a selection of third-party TS libraries) is covered, but some remain.

+  - The most interesting remaining cases are perhaps namespace declarations and enum declarations, discussed below under "renaming and rewriting".

+  - There's also some things that it's not clear how to map to Flow: for example, TS's conditional types, particularly with their "distributive" behavior on unions.

   - Sometimes this requires fixes to Recast and/or `ast-types`, because their support for Flow is incomplete.
 E.g. Recast PRs #1089 and #1090,